 Where does the course lead in terms of a future career?

-The PhD Programme in Management Science and Innovation at UCL prepares candidates for academic (i.e., research and teaching) careers at leading universities in the world, and for careers where advanced research and analytical capabilities are required.
+The PhD Programme in the UCL School of Management prepares candidates for academic (i.e., research and teaching) careers at leading universities in the world, and for careers where advanced research and analytical capabilities are required.

 How many students do you admit each year to your MRes/PhD Programme?

-Our programme is extremely competitive, we normally admit at most 5-10 students each year and we try to offer fully funded departmental scholarships to a significant number of them.
+Our programme is extremely competitive, we normally admit at most 5-10 students each year and we try to offer fully funded School scholarships to a significant number of them.

 How can I apply to the programme?
 What is the application deadline?